SeanMcP/seanmcp.com/src/content/a-modest-redesign-for-2021.md

 ---
 title: A modest redesign for 2021
-description: Freshening up SeanMcP.com for the new year
+description: Freshening up SeanMcP.com for the new year.
 date: 2021-06-15T12:00-0400
 tags:
   - Blog